 The Committee shall consist of no fewer than three members.
 The members of the Committee shall meet the independence requirements of the New York Stock Exchange (the "NYSE").
-At least two members of the Committee also shall qualify as "outside" directors within the meaning of Internal Revenue Code Section 162(m) and as "non-employee" directors within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended.84
+At least two members of the Committee also shall qualify as "outside" directors within the meaning of Internal Revenue Code Section 162(m) and as "non-employee" directors within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended.

-82 A compensation committee charter must be adopted by the board of directors.
+&lt;sup>85 A compensation committee charter must be adopted by the board of directors.

-83 While the NYSE's Listed Company Manual provides that all CEO-related compensation must be determined either by a compensation committee alone or by a compensation committee together with the other independent directors (as directed by the board of directors), the NYSE Listed Company Manual expressly permits discussion of CEO compensation with the board of directors generally.
+&lt;sup>86 While the NYSE's Listed Company Manual provides that all CEO-related compensation must be determined either by a compensation committee alone or by a compensation committee together with the other independent directors (as directed by the board of directors), the NYSE Listed Company Manual expressly permits discussion of CEO compensation with the board of directors generally.
 See NYSE Listed Company Manual, Section 303A5(b) and Commentary.

-84 Only two members need to conform to the membership requirements of Internal Revenue Code Section 162(m) and/or Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), because satisfaction of such membership requirements may be accomplished by the delegation of the relevant decisions to a conforming two-person subcommittee or by the recusal or abstention of the non-conforming members if at least two conforming members remain.
+&lt;sup>87 Only two members need to conform to the membership requirements of Internal Revenue Code Section 162(m) and/or Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), because satisfaction of such membership requirements may be accomplished by the delegation of the relevant decisions to a conforming two-person subcommittee or by the recusal or abstention of the non-conforming members if at least two conforming members remain.
 See PLR 9811029 (Dec.
 9, 1997); American Society of Corporate Secretaries, 1996 SEC No-Act, LEXIS 910 (Dec.
 11, 1996).

-In addition, compliance with the membership requirements of Internal Revenue Code Section 162(m) is only necessary to the extent that the board of directors determines that it is in the best interests of the Company to qualify for the performance-based exemption to the non-deductibility of individual compensation payments in excess of \$1 million made to the CEO and the next four highest paid officers (other than the CFO).
-In
+In addition, compliance with the membership requirements of Internal Revenue Code Section 162(m) is only necessary to the extent that the board of directors determines that it is in the best interests of the Company to qualify for the performance-based exemption to the non-deductibility of individual compensation payments in excess of \$1 million made to the CEO and the next four highest paid officers (other than the principal financial officer).
+In addition, compliance with the membership requirements of Rule 16b-3 of the Exchange Act is not the only means available to the board of directors to ensure that grants or awards to